GAM-team/GAM/wiki/GamUpdates.md

 See [Downloads-Installs-GAM7](https://github.com/GAM-team/GAM/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 7.30.02

+Added option `conferencedata meet <MeetID>` to `<EventAttribute>` that allows specifying a reference to an existing Google Meet when creating/updating a calendar event.

+Upgraded to Python 3.14.2.

 ### 7.30.01

 Fixed bug introduced in 7.30.00 that caused errors when reading CSV files.